-- You will take a standardized test to assess your critical thinking abilities.
-Pharmacy requires you take information from multiple sources and critically analyze the information relative to a specific patient's problem with their medication.
-This test will allow us to assess your basic abilities to accomplish these ends.
-Again, the content is not important and you cannot prepare for the test. - As a pharmacist, you will be required to work effectively with a team of physicians, nurses and other pharmacists to solve patient and operational problems.
+• As a pharmacist, you will be required to work effectively with a team of physicians, nurses, and other pharmacists to solve patient and operational problems.
 To allow us to determine your basic teaming skills, you will be in a group of 5-6 other interviewees and asked to group problem solve a potential pharmacy problem.
-You do not need to know anything about pharmacy beyond what you have learned in your pre-pharmacy courses; we are most interested in your abilities to work within a group in reaching a solution. - The final assessments come from one-on-one interviews with faculty members, pharmacists who assist in evaluating students and one of our existing students.
-They will be interested in why you want to be a pharmacist, any experiences you have had with pharmacy, your extracurricular activities while in college, your interpersonal abilities, your strengths and weaknesses.
-You will be able to really "tell your story" in these sessions, so think about these types of general questions before you come, not to have a "predetermined answer" we can always spot an answer that is not genuine but rather your real thoughts and ideas.
-There will be two individuals interviewing you.
-Be prepared to discuss some of your life's experiences; we want to get to know you. - Finally, we will give you a tour of the school, some time to ask questions about anything about which you have not received full information and get a general feel about whether TTUHSC SOP is the right place for you.
+You do not need to know anything about pharmacy beyond what you have learned in your pre-pharmacy courses; we are most interested in your abilities to work within a group in reaching a solution.

+The final assessments come from one-on-one interviews with faculty members or pharmacists who assist in evaluating students, and one of our existing students.
+They will be interested in why you want to be a pharmacist, any experiences you have had with pharmacy, your extracurricular activities while in college, your interpersonal abilities, your strengths, and weaknesses.
+You will be able to "tell your story" in this session, so think about your life experience and why you are interested in a career in pharmacy.

+• Additionally, we will give you a tour of the school, allow you to spend some Q&A time with our current students, and highlight some of the core competencies in our Student Showcase.
+These experiences will help give you a general feel about whether TTUHSC SOP is the right place for you.
 You will also be given information on how to determine your overall status in the admissions process and how to get any further information you may desire.